 Verse 4-6 Note: The Scripture uses the term “seven Spirits” at least twice in reference to the Holy Spirit.
 Some have concluded this means the Holy Spirit has seven different titles.
 However, there are more than seven titles applied to the Holy Spirit.

 We know there is only one Holy Spirit, so what does this mean?
 The word seven is a symbolic statement of the One Holy Spirit and denotes His total fullness and power.
 The word seven means “complete within itself.”

 The 5th verse denotes the glory of the Lord Jesus Christ and the price He paid with His own blood to redeem mankind.

 The 6th verse mentions the titles and positions freely given by the Lord Jesus Christ, “kings and priests unto God”.
 In this day of grace there is no such thing as an earthly priesthood since the priest was the mediator between God and man.
 Today Christ is our Great High Priest according to Hebrews 4:14.
 And every child of God has been made a priest by the Lord Jesus Christ.
 Under the Old Covenant, the individual could not go directly to God but had to have the mediator (the priest) to act for him.
 Now, at any time, a Christian can go before God the Father in the Name of the Lord Jesus Christ without the aid of any other mediator or go-between (Hebrews 4:16).

 7 Behold, he cometh with clouds;

--The second coming of Christ is the chief theme of this book.
-The word “clouds” represent great numbers of saints.
+-The Second Coming of Christ is the chief theme of this book.
+The word “clouds” represents great numbers of saints.

 and every eye shall see him,